ajgadev/conroo-sse-web-app/README.md

 # Setup and Run

 1. Clone the repository
+2. Create a .env file based on the .env.template file
-2. npm install
+3. npm install
-3. npm run dev
+4. npm run dev

 ## Running Tests